-Speaking of the Hero Power, this list is really centered around the premise that you’ll be daggering up on turn two.
-This won’t always be the case but, frequently, it is necessary to do so in order to set up a Hench-Clan Thug or Marsh Drake on the following turn.
+Speaking of the Hero Power, you’ll often be daggering up on turn two.
+This won’t always be the case but, frequently, it is necessary to set a dagger and hold in order to prepare for a Hench-Clan Thug on the following turn.
 A 4/4 on turn three is difficult for opponents to deal with and can give you a big lead going into the mid-game.

 From there, Fungalmancer can lock in your position on the board and Elven Minstrel can refill your hand with extra gas.
 If, after you’ve cemented your board advantage, any Taunts end up in your way to the opponent’s face, Sap can make short work of them.
 Similarly, Eviscerate gives you late-game reach to close out the game.

 Unfortunately, this deck doesn’t have much in the way of comeback mechanics, so your success really hinges on the ability to get ahead in the early game and maintain a lead.
 If you happen to lose the board, you’ll likely need to make efficient use of weapon attacks, burst damage, and Bloodsail Howler to regain a minion presence or close out the game with damage from hand.

 Budget Aggro/Tempo Pirate Rogue Future Card Replacements